redis/redis-doc/commands/acl-genpass.md

 The command output is a hexadecimal representation of a binary string.
 By default, it emits 256 bits (or 64 hexadecimal characters).
-The user can provide, as an argument, a number between 1 and 1024, as the number of bits to emit.
+The user can provide, as the _bits_ argument, a number between 1 and 1024, as the number of bits to emit.
 Note that the number of bits is always rounded up to the next multiple of 4.
 So, for instance, asking for a password that's 1 bit long, will result in 4 bits being emitted, in the form of a single hexadecimal character.